soggybag/front-end-React/05-webpack-intro/README.md

 # Webpack Intro

-Webpack is a "module bundler". webpack takes modules with dependencies and generates static assets representing those modules.
+Webpack is a "module bundler".
+Webpack takes modules with dependencies and generates static assets representing those modules.
 In other words Webpack preprocesses your files and combines them into fewer files that will run your web app.

+Weppack works with NPM packages.
+These are small libraries each containing a snippet of code.
+When builing a project Webpack will combine all of these files into a single JS file that your production app will use.

 For more info read this: http://webpack.github.io/docs/what-is-webpack.html

 ## Webpack tutorial